Blog>Trade>Growing your trade business>What’s the average pest controller salary?

 Invest in marketing

-Marketing your business will help you to increase brand awareness and gain new leads.
+Marketing your business will help you to increase brand awareness and boost lead generation.
 So, it’s important that you invest in marketing from the outset.

 A few ideas for marketing your pest control business include: